libsndfile/libsndfile/docs/api.md

 ## Note 2

-Reading a file containg floating point data (allowable with WAV, AIFF, AU and other file formats) using integer read methods (sf_read_short() or sf_read_int()) can produce unexpected results.
+Reading a file containing floating point data (allowable with WAV, AIFF, AU and other file formats) using integer read methods (sf_read_short() or sf_read_int()) can produce unexpected results.
 For instance the data in the file may have a maximum absolute value &lt; 1.0 which would mean that all sample